mapret/btrfs-r2f/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp;— [btrfs.wiki.kernel.org](https://btrfs.wiki.kernel.org)

 Btrfs can make [atomic snapshots](https://man7.org/linux/man-pages/man8/btrfs-subvolume.8.html) and store them as [files](https://man7.org/linux/man-pages/man8/btrfs-send.8.html).
-The additionally functionality of storing only the differences to a previous snapshot makes this mechanism suitable for [incremental backups](https://en.wikipedia.org/wiki/Incremental_backup).
+The additional functionality of storing only the differences to a previous snapshot makes this mechanism suitable for [incremental backups](https://en.wikipedia.org/wiki/Incremental_backup).
 Restoring a backup from these files requires a btrfs partition, where all increments [are unpacked](https://man7.org/linux/man-pages/man8/btrfs-receive.8.html) in the same order as they were created.

 Requiring a btrfs partition to restore a backup is no major problem if the backup is used for restoring the filesystem on a server, which would need the partition anyways.